monome/docs/docs/modular/teletype/tts5.md

 ![](../images/tts5.png)

 In the video Teletype is being driven by an unsynchronized White Whale.
 This way the script triggers phase with the playback speed of the pattern-- the result being the sample and hold between the two voices constantly shifts which tone is being copied to the second voice.
-The steps of sequence on the White Whale are in "choose" mode: one of several choices is made per step, so the action Teletype takes is variable per looped WW bar yet regular enough to stay musical.
+The steps of sequence on the White Whale are in "choose" mode: one of several choices is made per step, so the action Teletype takes is variable per looped WW bar, yet regular enough to stay musical.

 ## Reference